saisanwariya/MINI-OS/README.md

 _____

-## Extra Credit is also finished, Malloc is successfully implemented
+## Malloc is successfully implemented